mmsaki/curator-merkle-tree/README.md

-# Using merkle tree for data storage contracts
+# Using merkle tree for data storage / verification in contracts

 Will be using `merkletreejs` as that is what is commonly used